 Do not let yourself run out of tablets over weekends or on holidays.

 Store your tablets safely in a cool dry place.
 Protect from light and moisture.

 Do not store them or any other medicine in the bathroom or near a sink.

 Do not leave it in the car on hot days or on window sills.
 Heat and dampness can destroy some medicines.

-Keep your tablets in the original bottle they are provided in until it is time to take them.
-If you take the tablets out of the bottle they will not keep well.
+Keep your tablets in the original blister pack they are provided in until it is time to take them.
+If you take the tablets out of the blister pack they will not keep well.